-Situated in the capital city of New Zealand, this upmarket restaurant is a must visits during your trip to New Zealand in winter.
-Built inside an old bank building with a Colonial styled ambience, this restaurant is famous for its chef’s special 5 course meal, and a set lunch menu for a meagre $45 per person.
+Situated in the capital city of New Zealand, this upmarket restaurant is a must visit during your trip to New Zealand in winter.
+Built inside an old bank building with a Colonial styled ambiance, this restaurant is famous for its chef’s special 5-course meal, and a set lunch menu for a meager $45 per person.

 Location: 192 Cuba St, Te Aro, Wellington 6141

 Average Meal For Two (With Alcohol): Starts from INR 9,000 (tax excluded)

 Situated at the 52nd level of the prodigious Sky Tower, Orbit 360 restaurant offers delectable food along with panoramic views of the city from a bird’s eye perspective.
 Treat yourself with a luxurious dining experience at Orbit 360 during your trip to New Zealand in winter which offers lip-smacking British cuisine served by an extremely courteous staff.

 Location: Sky Tower Corner Federal and Victoria Streets, Auckland